-The ASME standards list out a number of different things that need to be included on the labels that are used for marking pipes.
+The ASME standards list a number of different components that need to be included on the labels used for marking pipes.
 The following are the main areas that are covered under the set of standards from ASME:

 - Label Size – The size of the markings is very important.
-Size pipes themselves vary in size significantly, ASME has several categories of the label length based on how large a pipe is.
+Pipes themselves vary in size significantly, ASME has several categories of the label length based on how large a pipe is.

 - Text Size – Similarly, the size of the text on the markings is important to ensure maximum visibility while still fitting on the labels themselves.

 - Label Placement – Pipes often run long distances, and can even travel through walls or other obstructions.
 ASME has included a list of required placement locations along the pipes to ensure people can easily see what is printed on those labels.

 These are the main categories that are covered in the ASME standards.
 Maintenance workers, emergency responders, and many others will be able to identify a pipe's contents quickly if implemented correctly.
 This ultimately allows them the ability to make effective decisions while on duty.
 Even places outside of the United States use these standards, or a local version that is very much like the ASME instructions.
 This is because they have been proven to ensure the information that is needed is readily available

 - What are the different standards of pipe marking?

 - What should the height of text on a pipe label be?

 - What are the ANSI standards for pipe color codes?

 - Can I create custom pipe labels and still be compliant?